-We would like to share some exciting news for EnterpriseDB and welcome Laetitia Avrot, who is joining us as a Senior Database Consultant in France.
+We would like to share some exciting news for EDB and welcome Laetitia Avrot, who is joining us as a Senior Database Consultant in France.
 Those of you who are involved in the PostgreSQL community will already know Laetitia, as she is an active participant who has been leading important work to promote the role of women in the community.

 An Opportune Time